Last Updated on June 22, 2021 by Oddmund Groette

 - Partnership: Management is invested alongside shareholders.

 The annual letters read much like Buffet’s and straightforwardly explain the company’s aim: to allocate capital where management sees the best opportunities.
-We quote from the first annual letter (2015):
+Just like Berkshire Hathaway, the strategy is to NOT have a strategy and plan.
+The road ahead is unknown and wide open, and we quote from the first annual letter (2015):

 We do not have a predetermined plan or a rigid acquisition strategy to accomplish our stated goal.
 We will purchase suitable businesses as they are identified.
 Over time, and opportunity set willing, we hope to have interests in a handful of businesses that produce sustainable earning streams.
 Diversification is a potential result from a series of what we hope will be successful decisions over a long period of time, rather than a strategy at the outset…..Future earnings produced by the businesses Boston Omaha owns will be retained for the foreseeable future, to be reinvested in the productive capabilities of our subsidiaries, and potentially to invest in new, durable earning streams on an opportunity cost basis.